chanchan126/sqldsc/README.md

 # sqldsc
-This is a module for sql functions to ease up the DBA life :)
+This is a module for sql functions using sqlserverdsc and dbatools modules to ease up the DBA life :)